tengstrand/lein-polylith/readme.md

 * Support for syncing interfaces.
 * Support for renaming interface, component, base and system.
 * Support for creating a base only used by an environment.
-* Improve the 'prompt' by adding support for history (arrow up) and basic shell commands.
 * Support for executing tests in other environments than 'development'.
 * Introduce the 'doc' command that produces interactive HTML documentation where you can visualise your systems, bases, components, interfaces and how everything fits together: